 Relevant Company Policies and Procedures Manual (i.e., vessel operations, management, dry docking, preventive maintenance, safety and health, alcohol and drug policy, quarantine, emergency preparedness, incident reporting, code of conduct, etc.)

 A shipboard familiarization checklist shall be accomplished by the vessel officer conducting the shipboard familiarization.
-The Master shall not sign approval and accept the new crew until he is satisfied that such crew thoroughly understands and familiarized himself with his duties and responsibilities, the vessel and company policies and procedures.
+The Master shall not approve and accept the new crew until he is satisfied that such crew thoroughly understands and familiarized himself with his duties and responsibilities, the vessel and company policies and procedures.

 Vessel crew sailing onboard for the first time without duly accomplished and approved shipboard familiarization training shall be a violation of this Policy.
 Both the vessel officer responsible for the shipboard familiarization and the new crew shall be subjected to disciplinary action as determined by the HR Department.